tinyobjloader/tinyobjloader/README.md

 When you enable `triangulation`(default is enabled), TinyObjLoader triangulate polygons(faces with 4 or more vertices).

-Built-in trinagulation code may not work well in some polygon shape.
+Built-in triangulation code may not work well in some polygon shape.

 You can define `TINYOBJLOADER_USE_MAPBOX_EARCUT` for robust triangulation using `mapbox/earcut.hpp`.
 This requires C++11 compiler though.
 And you need to copy `mapbox/earcut.hpp` to your project.